List of Primeval characters: Connor Temple

 In the third season his and Abby's relationship continues to grow stronger, though neither continue to do anything about it.
 In episode 3.3, he adopts a pair of Diictodon trapped in the present, naming them Sid and Nancy.
 After the ARC exploded Connor ran back into the building to find Cutter.
 When he did he found that he had been shot.
 Connor wants to help him, but Cutter tells him to sit down and they start to talk.
 Cutter tells him that he is now in charge and has to carry on his work of tracking and exploring the anomalies.
 He then gives him the mysterious artefact that Helen Cutter (Juliet Aubrey) was trying to work out what it was.
 Connor is then seen carrying Cutter's body out of the burning building and then after everyone realises he is dead he is seen crying and comforting a crying Abby.
 In episode 3.4 Connor was still distraught over his death, and set about creating a device to lock anomalies, and was worried when he heard Abby was hanging out with someone else.
 However it was only Abby's baby brother Jack (Robert Lowe), who was going to be staying at her flat, forcing him to move out for a while.
 He eventually moves in with James Lester (Ben Miller) after a short time staying in the ARC.
 In episode 3.6, he and Sarah Page (Laila Rouass) get the artefact to open for a short while, revealing that it predicted anomalies and that Cutter had been right about its importance, and did his best to keep it safe when the team was hiding from Christine Johnson (Belinda Stewart-Wilson) and a flock of terror birds.
-At the end of episode 3.8, Abby kisses Connor after she finds out from Jack, that Connor got Rex back after Jack lost him in a game of poker which he did as he didn't want to hurt Abby when she was already distraught.
+At the end of episode 3.8, Abby kisses Connor after she finds out from Jack, that Connor got Rex back after Jack lost him in a game of poker which he did as he did not want to hurt Abby when she was already distraught.
 In episode 3.9, they agree to try to not make things weird between them, and realised Helen had invaded the ARC with Sarah.
 In the Series 3 finale he, Abby and Danny Quinn (Jason Flemyng) go in pursuit of Helen and he discovers that Helen will be the cause of Site 333, the location of the First Family, a group of thirteen homonids who all died mysteriously at once, from Helen poisoning them.
 Connor was injured while fighting a pack of raptors in the Cretaceous, and Abby stays with him in the while Danny pursues Helen.
 They are last seen hiding in a tree as night falls, talking about going home.